Creadores-Program/PLHS/README.md

 ## Browser

-In your project add HTMLP and [JwebAssembly](https://github.com/i-net-software/JWebAssembly) and follow the JWebAssembly instructions, and [Wiki](https://github.com/Trollhunters501/HTMLP/wiki) by HTML+.
+In your project add PLHS and [JwebAssembly](https://github.com/i-net-software/JWebAssembly) and follow the JWebAssembly instructions, and [Wiki](https://github.com/Trollhunters501/HTMLP/wiki) by PLHS.